 Many homeowners will try to answer this with the chicken… they get something designed and then get it priced.

 But there’s a better way… the egg solution – otherwise known as YOUR COST PLAN.

-It includes EVERYTHING you are likely to encounter in your design-build project, grouped together into what are called Control Accounts which are groups of similar line items.
+It includes EVERYTHING you are likely to encounter in your design-build project, grouped together into what is called Control Accounts which are groups of similar line items.
 A line item is a distinct cost required to complete the project.
-If you think of each Control Account as a “budget within your budget”, they can help you plan your project and to control costs.
+If you think of each Control Account as a “budget within your budget”, they can help you plan your project and control costs.
 By grouping similar items into Control Accounts, you just have to ask: “Are we above or below the Cost Plan for this Control Account?”.

 Your Control Accounts are:

 - GENERAL REQUIREMENTS: design, engineering, permits, etc.

 - WISH LIST / CONTINGENCY: contingency reserve for unknowns and upgrades

 - FRAME: wall and floor material, trusses, labour, etc.